loong-zh/descheduler/keps/1397-evictions-in-background/README.md

   or wait until some of the eviction requests were completed to free a "bucket" for new evictions?
   **Answer**: The first implementation will not reset any evacuation request.
-  The descheduler will account for existing requests and update the internal counters accordingally.
+  The descheduler will account for existing requests and update the internal counters accordingly.
   In the future a mechanism for deleting too old evacuation requests can be introduced.
   I.e. based on a new `--max-evacuation-request-ttl` option.
 * The evacuation API proposal mentions more than a one entity can request an eviction.